 Indeed, “APAC is expected to remain the largest market during the forecast period (2018-2023) mainly due to increasing urbanisation, higher expenditure on infrastructural development, and affordable housing projects” (PR Newswire, 2018).
 Additionally, this region is known for using mainly concrete materials (not steel) during architectural work phases, which is a substantial similarity with European construction preferences.
-This facilitated our first few projects there in 2013.
+This facilitated our first few projects there back in 2013.

 As a French start-up, our business relationships mostly started in France.
 We’re very proud of the strong relationship we created with our clients in this country, which is still a place where we continue growing.
 However, when looking at the big picture, we came to realise that having clients on the French market only was very restricting.
 Indeed, the expected growth for France’s building construction industry is 2%, and 4% for infrastructure compared to the 73% global growth until 2030 (Roland Berger, 2018).
 Therefore, we started turning our attention towards international markets in order to push our business development one step further.
 Since 2013, we have made some considerable efforts to grow our activities in Asia, most notably by working with France major construction players on international projects in Singapore, Malaysia, and Indonesia.
 When we started seeing positive results, it made sense for us to open our first APAC office in Singapore where most of our clients’ international offices are located; this happened back in September 2015.
 The team is now composed of 15 employees, from Business Developers to Marketing Professionals, and Customer Success Managers.
 Working abroad requires a good sense of adaptation and understanding of others.
 For these reasons, we really took the time to adapt to the local culture, and to do so we hired people from various backgrounds and nationalities.
 In order to broaden our Singapore cluster’s reach, we also hired people who work directly in Kuala Lumpur and Jakarta too.